bitcoindevkit/bitcoindevkit.org/content/blog/2021/compact_filters_demo.md

 BDK comes with default implementations of all them that developers can start with.
 Developers can also create there own custom implementations and plug it into BDK (thanks to rust magic of `Traits`).

-BDK implements BIP158 communication protocol, that wallet devs can use to create their own Neutrino node that can request and receive filter data from one or many full nodes.
-This capability can be unlocked by using BDK with `compact_filters` feature.
+BDK implements the BIP158 communication protocol, that wallet devs can use to create their own Neutrino node that can request and receive filter data from one or many full nodes.
+This capability can be unlocked by using BDK with the `compact_filters` feature.
 Once enabled, BDK will be able to create wallets with the `compact_filters` type `Blockchain` backend.
 (The default `Blockchain` is a electrum server)

 #### bdk-cli
-`bdk-cli` is lightweight [REPL](https://codewith.mu/en/tutorials/1.0/repl) wrapper over the BDK library to facilitate quick and easy demonstration of BDK capabilities in command-line.
+`bdk-cli` is a lightweight [REPL](https://codewith.mu/en/tutorials/1.0/repl) wrapper over the BDK library to facilitate quick and easy demonstration of BDK capabilities in command-line.
 Wallet devs can use this tool to quickly try out different possibilities with BDK.

 In this tutorial, We will use `bdk-cli` to demonstrate some basic BDK functionalities as a Neutrino wallet.